mrzv/saturn/README.md

   +-- 36 lines: chk>----------------------------------------------------
   ```

+* Variable cells `#var> x,y,z`

+  These cells save only the value of the specified variables (which is useful
+  if the full checkpoint is too big).
+If all the previous code cells haven't
+  changed, the cell's saved content is loaded into the specified variables and
+  the previous code cell is not evaluated.

 * Break cells `#---#`

   These are used to break code cells that don't have any other type of a cell